 What is MOSA

-A Modular Open Systems Approach (MOSA), formerly known as Open Systems Architecture or Open Systems Approach, can be defined as a technical and business strategy for designing an affordable and adaptable system.
+A Modular Open Systems Approach (MOSA) can be defined as a technical and business strategy for designing an affordable and adaptable system.
 A MOSA is the DoD preferred method for implementation of open systems, and it is required by United States law.
 Title 10 U.S.C.
 2446a.(b), Sec 805 states all major defense acquisition programs (MDAP) are to be designed and developed using a MOSA that -

 - Employs a modular design that uses major system interfaces between a major system platform and a major system component, between major system components, or between major system platforms;